ufukty/gohandlers/docs/reference/commands/list.md

 # Gohandlers list --help
 Usage of list:
   -dir string
-        the directory contains Go files. one handler and a request binding type is allowed per file -hi-import string
+        the directory contains Go files
+  -hi-import string
         the package to import for custom implementation of HandlerInfo -hi-type string